Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/_index.md

 pre : " <b> 13. </b> "
 ---

-In the upcoming sections, you will start by running several experiments on different codebases, exploring why you might opt to use the merge group.
+In the upcoming sections, you start to discover a scenario where your *main* codebase might be disrupted due to unexpected issues from conflict-free code changes.
+You then run several experiments on different codebases, exploring why you might opt to use the merge group.
 Once those tests are complete, you are going to conduct a final experiment to demonstrate the core functionality of the merge group.
 Afterward, you can simply enable it for the AWSome Books project.

 #### Content